 Recreation League: All games are held at Moon Lake Park against other teams in the RLSA.

 When are the games?

 Travel League: Games are usually played on Saturdays throughout the season.
 A master schedule is developed and followed as closely as possible.
 Each team is provided with a schedule and as a club we work very hard to let you know what that schedule will be as early as we can.
 Each of the games that your child plays will follow WYSA youth rules governing substitutions, penalties, game length and team rosters.
 Typically all games include three paid referees: a center referee and two line referees.

 Recreation League: Games are played on Mondays and Wednesdays during the normal practice time.

 What will I need to provide for my child?

 Travel League: Your child will need to have a ride to and from practice two nights a week.
-Additionally there will be games on Saturdays with one or two tournaments scheduled in addition to the regular scheduled games.
+Additionally there will be away games on Saturdays with the possibility of 2-3 weekends where games may fall Friday-Sunday.

 Rec League - An appropriate size ball, shin guards, and socks.
 A team t-shirt will be provided.

 Tournaments provide an outlet to travel and are an important way to test a team’s skills against a wider set of opponents.
 Coaches can use tournaments as a way of establishing goals for the season (e.g. a team builds up all season using regular season games to prepare for the tournament.)
 Our club hosts a jamboree providing a balance of travel and home.
 Historically our association has participated in tournaments/jamborees in the Hayward, Ashland/Bayfield, Eau Claire, and the Minneapolis St Paul suburb areas.